ryanrishi/covid-19-grafana/README.md

 ![Dashboard](img/dashboard.png)

-There are [many](https://blog.mapbox.com/notable-maps-visualizing-covid-19-and-surrounding-impacts-951724cc4bd8) [great](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html) [visualizations](https://public.tableau.com/en-us/s/covid-19-viz-gallery) around COVID-19.
+There are many great visualizations ([Mapbox](https://blog.mapbox.com/notable-maps-visualizing-covid-19-and-surrounding-impacts-951724cc4bd8), [New York Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html), [Tableau](https://public.tableau.com/en-us/s/covid-19-viz-gallery)) around COVID-19.
 I wanted to contribute a tool that enables people to visualize the impact of COVID-19 at a state-by-state level.

 Data is pulled from [New York Times Coronavirus (Covid-19) Data in the United States](https://github.com/nytimes/covid-19-data).
 This data is imported into InfluxDB and visualized in Grafana, both running in Docker on EC2.